 Using the entity sub-generator works a little bit differently in a microservices architecture, as the front-end and the back-end codes are not located in the same application.

-First, generate the entities in the microservice applications: this works as usual, and you can also use JHipster UML or JDL Studio to help you generate complex entities and relationships.
-As microservices don’t have a front-end, no UI code will be generated.
+First, generate the entities in the microservices applications: this works as usual, and you can also use JHipster UML or JDL Studio to help you generate complex entities and relationships.
+As microservices don’t have a front-end, no Angular/React code will be generated.

 Then, on the gateway(s), run the entity sub-generator again.
 A new question will appear at the beginning, which is specific to gateways:

 - You will have the choice either to generate an new entity normally (a gateway is also a standard JHipster application, so this would work like for a monolith application), or use an existing JHipster configuration from a microservice.

 - If you choose to generate the entity from a microservice, you will need to enter the path to this microservice on your local computer, and then JHipster will generate the front-end code on the gateway.